UniMath/agda-unimath/src/simplicial-type-theory/spines.lagda.md

 ## Idea

-The {{#concept "𝑛-spine"}} is the classifying type of chains of directed edges of length 𝑛.
+The {{#concept "𝑛-spine" Agda=spine}} is the classifying type of chains of directed edges of length 𝑛.

 ```text
   0 ---> 1 ----> ... ----> (n-1) ----> n